 For all its culinary strengths, basmati is however a difficult crop to grow.
 It can only be grown in the soil conditions at the foothills of the Himalayas, where it is nourished by fresh mountain water.
 The quality of the basmati crop is highly weather dependent.
 As a company where we pay a lot of precision to quality, our focus and responsibility towards environment sustainability is not way behind.
 It is our endeavour is to keep our methodology true to its roots.

-Basmati is known to be the world's most treasured rice grain, for us at KS Agro Exports basmati takes on an even more special meaning – it is our way of life.
+Basmati is known to be the world's most treasured rice grain, for us at Supple Tek basmati takes on an even more special meaning – it is our way of life.
 Traditional Basmati, the first variety of rice in the family, has become known as the "The Prince of Rice".
-A wonder grain, traditional basmati is the reason behind the evolution of two other superiors values - Pusa Basmati and Pusa 1121 Basmati.

 The root of the word ‘Basmati’ lays in two hindi words viz Bas implying Aroma and Mati meaning full of, hence the word meaning "Full Of Aroma".
-Traditional Basmati has the best aroma in the family, whether it is the dry grain or cooked, The aroma of basmati Is unmatched.
+Traditional Basmati has the best aroma in the family, whether it is the dry grain or cooked, the aroma of basmati Is unmatched.
 It is remarkable long variety of rice when cooked.
-Basmati is longer, lighter and fluffier than standard white rice, and does not stick together.
 The long, pure, slender grains have a delicious taste and delicate texture.